Online Therapy across Delaware, Pennsylvania, & Maryland

 Therapy doesn’t have to mean dropping everything and rearranging your whole week.
 Online therapy lets you start healing without waiting for the “perfect” moment.

-You stop wondering if you’re “queer enough,” and start actually feeling at home in your identity.
+You stop wondering if you’re “queer enough,” and start actually feeling at home in your identities.

-You stop performing what a “good partner” should be and start creating relationships that feel real.
+You are able to stop performing what a “good partner” should be and start creating relationships that feel real.

-You can look at yourself in the mirror and think, “I know who that is—and I like her/them/him.”
+You can look at yourself in the mirror and think, “I know who that is, and I genuinely like them.”

 Who I See Online

-Individuals working through anxiety or people-pleasing, feeling stuck in fight-or-flight, or just looking for a deeply felt sense of calm that actually sticks
+Individuals working through anxiety or people-pleasing, feeling stuck in maladaptive patterns, or just looking for a deeply felt sense of calm that actually sticks

-Individuals and couples exploring or questioning their queer identities in a world (or family) that doesn’t always get it
+Individuals and couples exploring their queer identities or relationships in a world (or family) that doesn’t always get it

 Individuals, couples, and polycules or open relationship structures navigating communication, boundaries, jealousy, or the process of opening up